gsmainclusivetechlab/mmapi-android-sdk/GSMATest/README.md

 2.The landing page will have list of all uses cases

-3.Click on merchant payment link and the app will redirect to merchant payment activity
+3.Click on use case link and the app will redirect to merchant payment activity

-4.The merchant payment activity contains all use cases of merchant payment
+4.The activity contains all scenarios for a particular use case

 5.Each uses cases can be tested using the link  provided in the test application